brennanmeadowcroft/recipe-book/README.md

 -   [ ]  Delete or update a specific mock based on name
 -   [x]  Allow for delaying a response
 -   [ ]  Request passthrough to service
+-   [ ]  "Sessions" to avoid collisions if Recipe Book is deployed
+-   [ ]  Enable caching for _temporary_ storage of mocks